Crucible-team/Crucible/README.md

 make
 ```

-If you want to develop an application that uses Crucible Engine, you will have to link to libCrucibleEngine.a and `#include "CrucibleEngine.h"` into the source code.
+If you want to develop an application that uses Crucible Engine, you will have to link to libWickedEngine.a and `#include "WickedEngine.h"` into the source code.
 For examples, look at the Cmake files, or the Tests and the Editor applications.

 You can also download prebuilt and packaged versions of the Editor and Tests here (requires Github sign in): [![Github Build Status](https://github.com/turanszkij/CrucibleEngine/workflows/Build/badge.svg)](https://github.com/turanszkij/CrucibleEngine/actions)